isomerpages/moe-fairfieldsec/_parents/National Digital Literacy Prog/Device Management Application (DMA).md

 Weekdays - 6PM - 6AM
 Weekends - 24 Hours

-Click [here](/files/dma2.pdf) to download the Parents guide for Default Option.
+Click [here](https://file.for.edu.sg/dma-option-a.pdf) to download the Parents guide for Option A.

 ##### OPTION&nbsp;B